-Types of Foliar Feeding: Where Can It Be Used?
+Types Of Foliar Feeding: Where Can It Be Used?

 You can use foliar feeding for both feeding your cannabis plants with nutrients and applying pesticides to the leaves.
-We recommend taking a more organic route when doing these in order to avoid exposing your cannabis plants to harmful chemicals.
+We recommend taking a more organic route when doing these to avoid exposing your cannabis plants to harmful chemicals.
 Like we have stated, the intake of compounds will be much faster when applied to the leaves of the plants.
 This will mean that, if given hazardous compounds via foliar feeding, they will likely receive higher doses of these as well.

-Pesticides and Insecticides
+Pesticides And Insecticides

 Foliar feeding is the most practiced method of applying pesticides and insecticides in your gardens.
 This is not something exclusive to weed, as well!
 Almost every other vegetable and fruit crop will make use of foliar feeding to layout this mist of solution which protects the plants from pests, insects, molds, and other classes of rodents that could be harmful to your plants.